 #25 Mark Twain On Tabbies

 According to several sources, writer Mark Twain was so besotted with cats, he couldn’t even go on holiday without renting kittens to keep him company!

 The writer kept company with a great many cats during his lifetime, including a tabby kitten he tucked into his pocket and played pool with – for real.
 Twain was famous for saying, “When a man loves cats, I am his comrade without further introduction.”

 Twain is a major mover in US history.
 On that note, what is the history of this cat?
 Where did they come from and why did they thrive?

 Have you ever wondered who the tabby cat’s great-great-great-great-great-cat-grandma and grandpa were?
 Are you curious about which cat breeds might display tabby coat markings?

-Biologists have traced the modern tabby cat back to three strains of wild cat: the African wild cat, the Asiatic wild cat and the European wild cat.
+Biologists have traced the modern tabby cat back to three strains of wild cat: the African wild cat, the Asiatic wild cat, and the European wild cat.

-From there, domesticated tabby cats spread throughout Europe, often traveling by ship to reach other countries.
+From there, domesticated tabbies spread throughout Europe, often traveling by ship to reach other countries.

 However, modern pet cats have retained every bit of their predatory skills.
 These continue to serve them well and ensure them a place in modern families.

 In many ways, biologists suggest this shows proof that cats “domesticated themselves”.
 This was something they did in order to continue to enjoy the many advantages of their partnership with humans.